hunterxcobby/100-days-of-code/log.md

 1. **HTML Basics:**
    - Explored the fundamentals of HTML, including elements, tags, and attributes.
-   - Discussed the common HTML terms: elements, tags, and attributes.
+   - learned the common HTML terms: elements, tags, and attributes.
    - Learned about the structure of an HTML document, including the `<!DOCTYPE html>`, `<html>`, `<head>`, and `<body>` elements.

 2. **CSS Basics:**
-   - Introduced the basics of CSS, focusing on selectors, properties, and values.
+   - learned the basics of CSS, focusing on selectors, properties, and values.
    - Explored different types of selectors, such as type, class, and ID selectors.
-   - Discussed the role of properties in styling HTML elements and how values determine the appearance.
+   - learned the role of properties in styling HTML elements and how values determine the appearance.
    - Learned about additional selectors like descendant, child, pseudo-classes, and attribute selectors.

 3. **Referencing CSS in HTML:**
    - Explored best practices for referencing external CSS files in HTML using the `<link>` element.
-   - Discussed the importance of organizing styles in an external stylesheet for consistency across a website.
+   - learned the importance of organizing styles in an external stylesheet for consistency across a website.

 4. **CSS Resets and Cross-Browser Compatibility:**
    - Explored the concept of CSS resets to standardize default styles across different browsers.
-   - Discussed the importance of cross-browser compatibility and testing.
+   - learned the importance of cross-browser compatibility and testing.
-   - Introduced popular CSS resets like Eric Meyer's reset and Normalize.css.
+   - learned popular CSS resets like Eric Meyer's reset and Normalize.css.

 5. **Design Enhancement with CSS:**
    - Updated existing CSS styles to add a touch of beautiful design.